What size TV should I get?

 Why is Viewing Distance Important?

-The distance you generally sit from the screen has a huge impact on determining the best-sized TV for your room.
+The distance you generally sit from the display has a huge impact on determining the best-sized TV for your room.
 If you want to sit closer, your viewing experience’s picture quality could be diminished by certain types of super-sized HDTVs.

 The pixels will be smaller and closer together on a smaller screen, resulting in sharper picture quality.
 On a large screen, the pixels are bigger and may start to become visible the closer you come to the screen if the program source is not Blue-ray or HD.